Test yourself before you commit. Find out what you want and what you can’t. You can thank me later

 The longest stretch of your life is still ahead of you.
 Do you really want to spend it with drifting and trying to catch up with the consequences of your non-decision?
 The longest part of your adult life?
 87.72%?

 And if not, how exactly do you plan to do it differently?
 How would you shape your relationship, marriage, and family, if you designed it from scratch and if you were more realistic?
 Say, you have to give a good 15-20 years to that child before going off to live some more with the secretary.
 Would you contract for 20 years?
 That’s 35.09%.
-Would you give that to this person or you don’t like them that much?
+Would you give that to your current partner or you don’t like him/her that much?

-Here is some bad news for you: You won’t change the day after your wedding.
-That signature may have huge impact on your finances – but it doesn’t turn you from curious into monogamous, it doesn’t make your nagging, un-lived ambitions disappear, and it doesn’t make it easier to lie to yourself.
+Here is some bad news: You won’t change the day after your wedding.
+It’s not a milestone.
+It doesn’t change who you are.
+It doesn’t solve or eliminate a single one of your doubts.
+That signature on your wedding papers may have huge impact on your finances, but it doesn’t turn you from curious into monogamous, it doesn’t make your nagging, un-lived ambitions disappear, and it doesn’t make it easier to lie to yourself.
 You’ll be the same person, with the same doubts and desires the day after your wedding.

-And while good relationships can be improved by a child, bad ones can not (pdf).
+And while good relationships can be improved from a child, bad ones can not (pdf).
 Never.
-If you are bored with someone, you can try with all your might to fool yourself – but you will fail.
-You can hallucinate a two-against-the-whole-world, an alliance, a team, but you will still remain just you.
+If you are dissatisfied living with someone, you can try with all your might to fool yourself – but you will fail.
+You can hallucinate a two-against-the-world, an alliance, a team, but you will still remain just you.
+Lonely together.